Biodiversity Net Gain Guidance

 4.4 Biodiversity Credits

-The Act enables the establishment of a framework for the provision of a biodiversity credit system.
-Developers unable to achieve on-site BNG would be able to pay the government for a specified value of credits which could then be used to achieve the level of gain required.
+The Act enables the establishment of a framework for the provision of a biodiversity credit system for habitat compensation.
+Developers unable to achieve on-site BNG or off-site BNG locally to meet the mandatory 10% requirement would be able to pay the government for a specified value of credits which would be included in the biodiversity gain plan.
+Proceeds from the sale of credits are to contribute to strategic ecological networks and provide long-term benefits.
+The intention is that the price of a biodiversity credit is set at a level that does not discourage the development of local habitat market schemes and habitat creation projects.

 4.5 Local Nature Recovery Strategies (LNRS)